Der Blaue Reiter: History

-The name of the movement is the title of a painting that Kandinsky created in 1903, but it is unclear whether it is the origin of the name of the movement, as Professor Klaus Lankheit learned that the title of the painting had been overwritten.
+The name of the movement is the title of a painting that Kandinsky created in 1903, but it is unclear whether it is the origin of the name of the movement as Professor Klaus Lankheit learned that the title of the painting had been overwritten.
 Kandinsky wrote 20 years later that the name is derived from Marc's enthusiasm for horses and Kandinsky's love of riders, combined with a shared love of the color blue.
-For Kandinsky, blue was the color of spirituality: the darker the blue, the more it awakened human desire for the eternal (see his 1911 book On the Spiritual in Art).
+For Kandinsky, blue was the color of spirituality; the darker the blue, the more it awakened human desire for the eternal (as he wrote in his 1911 book On the Spiritual in Art).

 Within the group, artistic approaches and aims varied from artist to artist; however, the artists shared a common desire to express spiritual truths through their art.
 They believed in the promotion of modern art; the connection between visual art and music; the spiritual and symbolic associations of color; and a spontaneous, intuitive approach to painting.
 Members were interested in European medieval art and primitivism, as well as the contemporary, non-figurative art scene in France.
 As a result of their encounters with Cubist, Fauvist and Rayonist ideas, they moved towards abstraction.

 Der Blaue Reiter organized exhibitions in 1911 and 1912 that toured Germany.
 They also published an almanac featuring contemporary, primitive and folk art, along with children's paintings.
-In 1913 they exhibited in the first German Herbstsalon.
+In 1913, they exhibited in the first German Herbstsalon.

 The group was disrupted by the outbreak of the First World War in 1914.
 Franz Marc and August Macke were killed in combat.
 Wassily Kandinsky returned to Russia, and Marianne von Werefkin and Alexej von Jawlensky fled to Switzerland.
 There were also differences in opinion within the group.
 As a result, Der Blaue Reiter was short-lived, lasting for only three years from 1911 to 1914.

-Supported by their dealer Galka Scheyer, Kandinsky, Feininger, Klee and Alexej von Jawlensky formed Die Blaue Vier (The Blue Four) group in 1923.
-Together they exhibited and lectured in the United States from 1924.
+In 1923, Kandinsky, Feininger, Klee and Alexej von Jawlensky formed the group Die Blaue Vier (The Blue Four) at the instigation of painter and art dealer Galka Scheyer.
+Scheyer organized Blue Four exhibitions in the United States from 1924 onward.

 An extensive collection of paintings by Der Blaue Reiter is exhibited in the Städtische Galerie in the Lenbachhaus in Munich.

 Almanac

-Conceived in June 1911, Der Blaue Reiter Almanach (The Blue Rider Almanac) was published in early 1912, by Piper, Munich, in an edition of 1100 copies; on 11 May, Franz Marc received the first print.
+Conceived in June 1911, Der Blaue Reiter Almanach (The Blue Rider Almanac) was published in early 1912 by Piper in an edition that sold approximately 1100 copies; on 11 May, Franz Marc received the first print.
 The volume was edited by Kandinsky and Marc; its costs were underwritten by the industrialist and art collector Bernhard Koehler, a relative of Macke.
 It contained reproductions of more than 140 artworks, and 14 major articles.
 A second volume was planned, but the start of World War I prevented it.
 Instead, a second edition of the original was printed in 1914, again by Piper.

 The contents of the Almanac included: